 Health Indicator Report of Obesity Among Adults

 Adults who are obese are at increased risk of morbidity from hypertension, high LDL cholesterol, type 2 diabetes, coronary heart disease, stroke, and osteoarthritis.
-Obesity is the second leading cause of preventable death in the United States.
+Together, overweight and obesity make up the second leading cause of preventable death in the United States [U.S. Department of Health and Human Services.
+Overweight and obesity: a major public health issue.
+Prevention Report 2001;16].
 Only smoking may exceed obesity in contributing to total U.S. mortality rates.

 Obesity in the U.S. and in Utah continue to increase, although rates in Utah may be beginning to level off.

 NotesObesity is defined as a BMI of 30 or more.
-BMI is calculated by dividing weight in kilograms by the square of height in meters. [[br]] [[br]] Age-adjusted to U.S. 2000 standard population. [[br]] U.S. data does not include U.S. territories, but does include Dist. of Columbia. [[br]] [[br]] Note: At the time of this update, the BRFSS U.S. dataset did not include an age variable but did include five age categories up to age 80+ (vs. the typical weighting scheme that includes 85+).
-Comparisons with both weighting schemes were compared using Utah data, and the difference was about 1/100 of a percentage point. [[br]] [[br]] Beginning in 2011, BRFSS data include both landline and cell phone respondent data along with a new weighting methodology called iterative proportional fitting, or raking.
+BMI is calculated by dividing weight in kilograms by the square of height in meters.
+In 2016, Utah BRFSS modified its methodology for age adjustment to align with U.S. age adjustment.
+Data has been updated from 2011 onward in all chart views to reflect this modification. [[br]] [[br]] Age-adjusted to U.S. 2000 standard population. [[br]] U.S. data does not include U.S. territories, but does include Dist. of Columbia. [[br]] Beginning in 2011, BRFSS data include both landline and cell phone respondent data along with a new weighting methodology called iterative proportional fitting, or raking.
 Comparisons between 2011 and prior years should be made with caution.
-More details about these changes can be found at: [http://health.utah.gov/opha/publications/brfss/Raking/Raking%20impact%202011.pdf].
+More details about these changes can be found at: [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf].

 - U.S. Data: Behavioral Risk Factor Surveillance System (BRFSS), Division of Behavioral Surveillance, CDC Office of Surveillance, Epidemiology, and Laboratory Services